Altamont, it's great to see that you're still there, that you haven't passed out from whatever it was that was bothering you.

 Don't make the Russians mad.

-Don't make don't call them the evil empire.
+Don't call them the evil empire.

-Why that's why these people cannot learn from history.
+Why, that's why these people cannot learn from history.

-And was Bush bragging anyway, or was he reporting?
+And was Bush bragging anywhere?

 But you know, I've looked for a lot of stories here, and I can't find out what Hillary thought of the speech.